 Metric spaces, regular spaces, Hausdorff spaces, general topological spaces, arcs and curves, and the Jordan curve theorem.
 634. (212.)
 Advanced Ordinary Differential Equations (3) Prerequisites: Mathematics 530 and 534A.
 Existence and uniqueness theorems.
 Wronskians, adjoint systems, Sturm-Liouville boundary value problems, equations of Fuchsian type.
 635. (214.)
-Advanced Partial Differential Equations (3) Prerequisite: Mathematics 531 Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformations, other transformation methods, Green's functions, 670A-670B.
+Advanced Partial Differential Equations (3) Prerequisite: Mathematics 531.
+Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformations, other transformation methods, Green's functions, 670A-670B.
 (240A-240B.)
 Advanced Mathematics Statistics (3-3) Prerequisites: Mathematics 534A and 550 or 551A.
 Mathematics 670A is prerequisite to 670B.
 Distribution of random variables, characteristic functions, limiting distributions, sampling distributions.
-Hypothesis testing and estimation: optimality considerations, applications of the linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential techniques, decision theory.
-672. (242.)
+Hypothesis testing and estimation: optimality considerations, applications of the linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential 672.
+(242.)
 Nonparametric Statistics (3) Prerequisite: Mathematics 551B.
 Tolerance regions, randomness problems, most powerful rank tests, the invariance methods, consistency and efficiency of tests.
 673. (243.)
-Sample Surveys (3)

-Prerequisite: Mathematics 551A.
+Sample Surveys (3) Prerequisite: Mathematics 551A.
 The methods and applications of sample surveys, stratification and sampling, subsamples of clusters.
 674. (244.)
-Multivariate Analysis (3)

-Prerequisites: Mathematics 520 and 551B.
+Multivariate Analysis (3) Prerequisites: Mathematics 520A and 551B.

 Multivariate normal distributions, multivariate analysis of variance, factor analysis, canonical correlation.
 675. (245.)
-Linear Statistical Hypothesis Testing (3) Prerequisites: Mathematics 520 and 551A.
+Linear Statistical Hypothesis Testing (3) Prerequisites: Mathematics 520A and 551A.

 The multivariate normal distribution; distribution of quadraic forms; linear and curvilinear models; general linear hypotheses of full rank, regression models.
-676. (246.)
-Statistical Decision Theory and Applications (3) Prerequisites: Mathematics 534A and 551B.
-Sequential and nonsequential decision methods, complete classes of decision functions, admissible decision functions, adaptive control systems, stochastic stability and control.

 677. (247.)
-Design of Experiments (3) Prerequisites: Mathematics 520 and 551A.
+Design of Experiments (3)

+Prerequisites: Mathematics 520A and 551A.

 Experimental design models, a basic approach as well as a matrix algebra approach.
 690A-690B.
 (260A-260B.)
-Theory of Computability (3-3) Prerequisites: Mathematics 523 or 571 and 574.
+Theory of Computability (3-3) Prerequisites: Mathematics 371 or 523 and 574.
 Turing machines and their variants.
 Godel numbering and unsolvability results.
 Models of computation.
 691A-691B.
 (265A-265B.)
 Formal Languages and Syntactic Analysis (3-3) Prerequisites: Mathematics 570, 572 and 573 or 574.
 Definition of formal grammars; arithmetic expressions and precedence grammars, context-free and finite-state grammars.
 Algorithms for syntactic analysis.
 Relationship between formal languages and automata.
 692A-692B.
 (268A-268B.)
-Computer Architecture and Programming Systems (3-3) Prerequisites: Mathematics 570 and 572.
+Operating Systems and Computer Architecture (3-3) Prerequisites: Mathematics 570 and 572.
 Topics to include computer architecture, operating systems, I/O hardware and software, translators.
 Selected applications such as simulation, computer graphics, CAI are additional optional topics.
 693A.
 (270A.)
-Advanced Numerical Analysis (3) Prerequisites: Mathematics 520 and 541B.

-Numerical methods in linear algebra (solving linear systems, inverting matrices, eigenvalue problems), Elimination and iteration methods.
+Advanced Numerical Analysis (3) Numerical methods in linear algebra (solving linear systems, inverting matrices, eigenvalue problems), Elimination and iteration methods.
 Ill-conditioned systems.
 Detailed error analysis.
 693B.
 (270B.)
 Advanced Numerical Analysis (3) Polynomial approximation (least squares approximation, orthogonal polynomials, Chebyshev polynomials, trigonometric approximation), numerical solution of partial differential equations.
 700. (206.)
 Applications of Computer Science (3) Prerequisite: Classified graduate standing in mathematics of computer science.
 Topic to be chosen from such applications as theorem proving simulation, learning theory, graphics, definition languages.
 Maximum credit six units applicable on a master's degree.
 720. (200.)
 Seminar (1-3) An intensive study in advanced mathematics, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 797. (297.)
-Research (1-3) Cr/NC Prerequisite: Six units of graduate level mathematics.
-Research in one of the fields of mathematics.
+Research (1-3) Cr/NC Research in one of the fields of mathematics.
 Maximum credit six units applicable on a master's degree.

-Prerequisite: Consent of staff, to be arranged with department chairman and instructor.
+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 798. (298.)
 Special Study (1-3) Cr/NC Individual study.
 Maximum credit six units.